top of page

 Itemized Deduction is calculated if a total of all of these factors exceeds the Standard Deduction*

-• Medical Expense Deduction – The threshold of qualified expenses must exceed 7.5% of your Adjusted Gross Income (AGI).
-Qualifying medical expenses must be paid with post tax dollars or out of pocket to be considered eligible.
+• Medical Expenses – The threshold of qualified expenses must exceed 7.5% of your Adjusted Gross Income (AGI).

 • Donations of cash or items to charity